 - Continuing their child and adolescent psychiatry training at UNC (5)

-- Working as faculty in outpatient, inpatient, emergency, and consult psychiatry settings (8)
+- Working as attendings in outpatient, inpatient, emergency, and VA psychiatry settings (6)

 What is the first-time board passage rate?

 Residents from the past 10 years have had 100% board pass rates.